PabloMansanet/HierophantMod/mechanics.md

 ## Doubloons (gilded)

-A doubloon is a normal, cost 0 ability with the following text:
+A doubloon is a common, cost 0 ability with the following text:

 - Exhaust: Draw 1 card.
 If Doubloon is not in the exhaust pile at the end of combat, gain 10 (20) gold.